jennguyen1/nhuyhoa/_posts/2017-05-15-Recipe-Banh-Cuon.md

    <td style="text-align:left;"> Mix in ground pork and green onions </td>
   </tr>
   <tr>
-   <td style="text-align:left;"> Mix the banh cuon flour package with 1L of water, few spoons of tapioca starch, and a few squirts of oil </td>
+   <td style="text-align:left;"> Mix the banh cuon flour package with 1L of water, few spoons of tapioca starch, and about 1/3 cup of oil </td>
   </tr>
   <tr>
    <td style="text-align:left;"> On high heat, coat the pan with some oil </td>